 Cons:

-Limitations: None if you download and compile it yourself – source code can compile on Linux or Windows.
+Limitations: None if you download and compile it yourself – source code can be compiled on Linux or Windows.
 But if you want an executable binary file, then you’re limited to capturing 2000 packets, unless you register (erm, donate).

 Pros: